krzysztofengineer/openbsd/02-installation.md

 Do you want the X Window System to be started by xenodm(1)? [no]
 ```

 The X Window System is the widely unix-supported graphics service.
 Because I will be installing `dwm` windows manager later, which happens to be built on top of `X`, I will type `yes` as an aswer.
-We will only need to call our window manager from a config file and `xenodm` with start it automatically on login.
+We will only need to call our window manager from a config file and `xenodm` will start it automatically on login.

 ## User account